-- 1 medium avocado about 1 cup
+- 1 medium avocado about ½ cup

-- 1/4 tsp garlic powder
+- ¼ teaspoon garlic powder

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1 TBSP chia seeds
+- 1 tablespoon chia seeds

-- 1/4 cup minced jalapeño from 1 jalapeño
+- ¼ cup minced jalapeño from 1 jalapeño

-- 1/4 cup chopped green onion from 1-2 green onions
+- ¼ cup chopped green onion from 1-2 green onions

-- 1 TBSP olive oil or avocado oil
+- 1 tablespoon olive oil or avocado oil

 - Add half of the beans, garlic powder, and salt.
 Mash together.